PoisotLab/ms_network_prediction/manuscript.md

 # Introduction

-Ecosystems are, in large part, the interactions established within them --- organisms interact with one-another and with their environment, either directly or indirectly.
-Interactions between individuals, populations, and species, are assembled in networks of varying complexity, that drive ecological and evolutionary dynamics, and maintain coexistence, diversity and ecosystem functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
-A knowledge of the structure of these species interactions networks underpin our understanding of numerous ecological processes [@Pascual2006EcoNet;
+Ecosystems are, in large part, the interactions within them --- organisms interact with one-another and with their environment, either directly or indirectly.
+Interactions between individuals, populations, and species compose networks of interactions that drive ecological and evolutionary dynamics and maintain the coexistence, diversity, and functioning of ecosystems[@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
+Species interaction networks underpin our understanding of numerous ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
-@Heleno2014EcoNet].
 Yet, even this basic knowledge of species interactions (like being able to list them, or guess which ones may exist) remains one of the most severe biodiversity shortfalls [@Hortal2015SevSho], in large part due to the tedious, time-consuming, and expensive process of collecting species interaction data.
 Comprehensively sampling every possible interaction is not feasible given the sheer number of species on Earth, and the data we can collect about interactions is biased and noisy [@deAguiar2019RevBia].
 This is then compounded as species interactions are typically measured as a binary variable (present or absent) even though it is evident interactions are not all-or-nothing.
 Species interactions occur probabilistically due to variation in species abundances in space and time [@Poisot2015SpeWhy].
 Different types of interactions vary in their intrinsic predictability (e.g. some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl; @Luong2019FacPar]).
 In addition to this variance in predictability, networks from different systems are structured by different mechanisms.
 Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on, and network types may require different approaches and methods for prediction.

-Still, like all complex adaptive systems, species interaction networks have entered their "long now" [@Carpenter2002EcoFut], where anthropogenic change will have long-term, low-predictability consequences [@Burkle2013PlaInt].
+Still, like all of Earth's systems, species interaction networks have entered their "long now" [@Carpenter2002EcoFut], where anthropogenic change will have long-term, low-predictability consequences [@Burkle2013PlaInt].
 Therefore, our field needs a clear roadmap towards models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form, which accounts for their spatial and temporal variation [@McCann2007ProBio; @Seibold2018NecMul].
-For example, in disease ecology, predicting potential hosts of novel disease [recently notably the search for wildlife hosts of betacoronaviruses;
-@Becker2020PreWil; @Wardeh2021PreMam] has received much attention.
+For example, in disease ecology, predicting potential hosts of novel disease [recently notably the search for wildlife hosts of betacoronaviruses; @Becker2020PreWil; @Wardeh2021PreMam] has received much attention.
 Network approaches have been used for the prediction of risk and dynamics of dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], Rickettsiosis [@Morand2020DisEco], Leishmaniasis [@Stephens2009UsiBio], and a myriad infectious diseases in livestock and wildlife [@Craft2015InfDis].
-Additionally, prediction of interaction networks is a growing imperative for next-generation biodiversity monitoring, requiring a conceptual framework and a flexible set of tools to predict interactions that is explicitly spatial and temporal in perspective [@Edwards2021TroLan; @Magioli2021DefLea;
+Additionally, prediction of interaction networks is a growing imperative for next-generation biodiversity monitoring, requiring a conceptual framework and a flexible set of tools to predict interactions that is explicitly spatial and temporal in perspective [@Edwards2021TroLan;
-@Zhang2021PlaBre].
+@Magioli2021DefLea; @Zhang2021PlaBre].
 Developing better models for prediction of these interactions will rely on integration of data from many sources, and the sources for this data may differ depending on the type of interaction we wish to predict [@Gibb2021DatPro].

-Methods for predicting interactions between species exist, but at the moment are limited in that they are typically based around a single mechanism at a single scale: position in the trophic niche [@Gravel2013InfFoo;
+Methods for predicting interactions between species exist, but at the moment are difficult to generalise as they are typically based around a single mechanism at a single scale: position in the trophic niche [@Gravel2013InfFoo;
 @Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre;
 @Elmasri2020HieBay], functional trait matching [@Bartomeus2016ComFra],
 interaction frequency [@Weinstein2017ComTra; @Vazquez2005IntFre], or other
 network properties [@Terry2020FinMis; @Stock2017LinFil].

-These approaches are difficult to generalise across systems as species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
+Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.

 Machine learning (ML) methods have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif].

-Here we use a case study to show how machine-learning models (specifically a deep neural network) can enable prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
-We then use this case study to illustrate a roadmap for improving predictions using open data and machine-learning methods.
-We then provide a non-exhaustive primer on the literature on interaction prediction, and identify the tools and methods most suited for the future of interaction network prediction models, covering the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
-Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model.
+----todo: structure this to describe new order of sections----- We then use this case study to illustrate a roadmap for improving predictions using open data and machine-learning methods. identify the tools and methods most suited for the future of interaction network prediction models, covering the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].

+We then provide a non-exhaustive primer on the literature on interaction prediction

+We conclude with
+a case study to show how a deep neural-network can enable prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.

+Adopting more predictive approaches to complex ecological systems (like networks) will further enable our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco].

+ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model.
 Although data on species interaction networks are currently